ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 File System Settings
 ====================
-Ceph builds and mounts file systems which are used for Ceph OSDs.
+Ceph builds and mounts file systems which are used for Ceph OSDs that employ the older _Filestore_ back end.
+These are rarely used when running Luminous or later Ceph releases.

 ``osd mkfs options {fs-type}``